Breckinridge Intermediate Municipal Strategy

 Credit or default risk - Investors need to be aware that all bonds have the risk of default.
 Investors should monitor current events, as well as the ratio of national debt to gross domestic product, Treasury yields, credit ratings, and the weaknesses of the dollar for signs that default risk may be rising.

 Additionally, municipal bonds can carry the following risk: The municipal market can be affected by adverse tax, legislative, or political changes, and the financial condition of the issuers of municipal securities.
 In comparison, U.S. Treasury bonds are backed by the full faith and credit of the U.S. government.
 Interest income generated by U.S. territories is generally exempt from federal and state income taxes.
 Interest income generated by U.S. Treasury bonds and certain securities issued by possessions, agencies, and instrumentalities is generally exempt from state income tax but is generally subject to federal income and alternative minimum taxes and may be subject to state alternative minimum taxes.

 Please see the Program Fundamentals for more information about the material investment risks applicable to Fidelity® Strategic Discipline accounts.

-FPWA has engaged Breckinridge Capital Advisors, Inc. to provide the day-to-day discretionary portfolio management of Breckinridge Intermediate Municipal Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight and monitoring.
+FPWA has engaged Breckinridge Capital Advisors, Inc. to provide the day-to-day discretionary portfolio management of Breckinridge Intermediate Municipal Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight.
 Breckinridge is an independent registered investment adviser and is not affiliated with any Fidelity Investments company.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917